TosbackCgusBridge-Bot/CGUs-versions/Usps/Privacy Policy.md

 *   Career development
 *   Diversity &. inclusion

-ALERT: Mail service is disrupted in some parts of the southeast U.S. due to Hurricane Dorian.
-Learn more.
+6.4 magnitude earthquake strikes Puerto Rico, affecting USPS service in some locations.
+Learn more >.
 Jump to page content

 *   Who we are
     *   Postal profile